 Altiva provides a virtual data room (ShareSecure) that helps you create, audit, and track documents sent to investors.
 This investor portal requests and captures e-signatures with ease and sends multimedia files like video and audio clips.
 Moreover, ShareSecure can create and optimize personalized email campaigns for your shareholders.

 Altvia stores all investor information in a secure database for real-time visibility of all relationships in reporting dashboards.
 These dashboards double as task managers, allowing you to create, assign, and resolve tasks efficiently.
-Furthermore, Altvia automatically adds contact information when your team members interact with any investment lead or current shareholder.
+Furthermore, Altvia automatically adds contact information when your sales team members interact with any investment lead or current shareholder.

 Customers have praised Altvia's ease of use and data centralization.
 It has highly positive reviews on G2 and Capterra, with customer support and marketing automation receiving the highest scores.
 It is also multi-platform and can be used on mobile devices without diminishing the user experience.
 Despite its small customer base and stiff competition, Altvia is still a worthy contender for the top investor CRM software.

-8. Globacap
+9. Globacap

 Founded: 2017